franciscozorrilla/SymbNET/README.md

 4. The gap-filling algorithm
    - Uses genomic evidence scores to prioritize and minimize the number of added reactions needed to support growth on a given a media composition.

-Note: model carving and gapfilling problems can result in multiple possible solutions!

 Kefir GEMs:
 ```
 while read model;do